-- We reduced target total Long-Term Equity Incentive awards to the 50th percentile (previously, at the 75th percentile); and - We adjusted the target Total Direct Compensation (described below) percentile range to the 50th-55th percentile (previously, at the 65th-75th percentile). - Base Salaries: We have kept base salary increases very modest.
-In 2009 we implemented a salary freeze for most of our workforce, including our named executives, and while that has since been lifted, overall for the period from 2008-2013 the average annualized merit increase was 2.7% per year for our named executives, which is consistent with the average annualized merit increase allotted to our North American workforce during that time. - Annual Cash Incentive Awards: With business plans having been scaled to levels below earlier high-growth years, we reduced targeted bonus payouts for each goal under our Executive Incentive Compensation Plan (EICP) since 2009 through 2012, and have only resumed targeted payouts at a 100% level in 2013 following a second consecutive year of solid financial performance. - Perquisites: We eliminated the majority of individual perquisites/benefits and associated tax gross-ups available to our officers (including the named executives), and replaced them from 2010-2013 with our Corporate Officer Discretionary Allowance (CODA) program.
-The CODA has been fully eliminated effective January 1, 2014.

-- Retirement Plan Contributions: We reduced our 401(k) matching contribution by approximately 33.3%. - Severance: We reduced the severance plan benefits for involuntary terminations of corporate officers under our Officer Separation Plan.
+- Base Salaries: We have kept base salary increases modest.
+In 2009 we implemented a salary freeze for most of our workforce, including our named executives.
+While that freeze has since been lifted, overall for the period from 2008 to 2014, the average annualized merit increase (excluding promotional increases) was 2.74% per year for our named executives, which is consistent with the average annualized merit increase allotted to our North American workforce during that time. - Annual Cash Incentive Awards: With business plans having been scaled to levels below earlier high-growth years, we reduced targeted bonus payouts for each goal under our Executive Incentive Compensation Plan (EICP) from 2009 through 2012.
+We resumed non-reduced targeted payouts in 2013 following a second consecutive year of solid financial performance, and maintained that level for 2014. - Perquisites: We eliminated the majority of individual perquisites/benefits and associated tax gross-ups available to our officers (including the named executives).
+Between 2010 and 2013, the value of these perquisites was partially replaced by our Corporate Officer Discretionary Allowance (CODA) program.
+The CODA was fully eliminated effective in fiscal 2014. - Retirement Plan Contributions: We reduced our 401(k) matching contribution by approximately 33.3% during this period. - Severance: We reduced the severance plan benefits for involuntary terminations of corporate officers under our Officer Separation Plan.

 We believe that all of these adjustments to our Program during this period were appropriate in light of, and consistent with, the economic and market environments, our financial performance, the corporate actions taken, and executive compensation trends.
 Furthermore, the increased focus on near-term financial and operational objectives properly aligned management's incentives with the interests of our shareholders.
 For example, our pay mix maintains a continued focus on variable, or "at risk," compensation.
-On average, approximately 77% of 2013 intended annual compensation for our named executives was based on long-term equity incentives and performance-based bonuses (83.3% for our CEO).
-Furthermore, annual base salary for our named executives remains a relatively small portion (22.9%) of our named executives' core intended compensation (15.5% for our CEO).
+On average, approximately 78.7% of 2014 target annual compensation for our named executives was based on long-term equity incentives and performance-based bonuses (85.9% for our CEO).
+Furthermore, annual base salary for our named executives remains a relatively small portion (21.3%) of our named executives' core intended compensation (14.1% for our CEO).

-Furthermore, as seen in the graphs below, the alignment between executive pay and our performance is demonstrated by the close correlation from 2008 to 2013 between (1) the total compensation paid (consistent with the Summary Compensation Table) to our CEO in those years and (2) our non-GAAP earnings per share from continuing operations during that period.
+Furthermore, as seen in the graph below, the alignment between executive pay and our performance is demonstrated by the close correlation from 2008 to 2014 between (1) the total compensation paid (consistent with the Summary Compensation Table) to our CEO in those years and (2) our non-GAAP earnings per share from continuing operations during that period.
 As illustrated, compensation generally increased with strong performance and decreased when performance declined.
-A very similar alignment can be seen between our performance and the average pay to our other three named executives who have been continuously included in the Summary Compensation Table during the same six-year period.
+A very similar alignment can be seen between our performance and the average pay (based on